scm-lopez/PLAMS/doc/source/disclaimer2018.rst

 Disclaimer about AMS2018
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The 2018 release of Amsterdam Modeling Suite is a very special one.
-It's the first time the AMS driver (TODO: ref) unifying the way our software is run is introduced.
+It's the first time the `AMS driver  <../AMS/General.html>`__ unifying the way our software is run is introduced.
 However, not all the programs have been yet transformed into AMS engines, which results in a somewhat "hybrid" setup.

 Before the 2018 version each of our programs was a separate binary: ADF, BAND, DFTB, ReaxFF, MOPAC, UFF.